On a Subposet of the Tamari Lattice: Relation with a Poset of Edelman

 Here the white circle $S$ denotes the parent tree of the entire subtree shown, with the condition that $x_j$ and $x_{j + 1}$ lie on the right arm.
 The white circles $X$, $Y$ and $Z$ denote arbitrary subtrees, whose interpretations in terms of the elements in $\sigma$ are as follows: $X$ is the image under $P$ of the ordered sequence of elements appearing \emph{after} $x_j$ which are less than $x_j$, while $Z$ is the ordered sequence of elements appearing \emph{after} $x_{j + 1}$ which are greater than $x_{j + 1}$, and $Y$ is the ordered sequence of elements appearing after $x_j$ that lie between $x_j$ and $x_{j + 1}$.

-Now, consider what happens to $T_2$, when $x_j$ and $x_{j + 1}$ are switched.
+Now, consider what happens to $T_2$, when $x_j$ and $x_{j + 1}$ are exchanged.
 The tree $T_2$ is depicted below.

 Here, $S$ is going to be unchanged, and $x_j$ and $x_{j + 1}$ must move as shown.
 In addition, there will be subtrees $X'$, $Y'$, and $Z'$ as drawn above.
 However, notice that, if one considers what these subtrees must be with respect to the permutation $\tau$, the fact that $x_j$ and $x_{j + 1}$ are adjacent forces the conclusion that the subtrees are unchanged from $\sigma$, or in other words that $X = X'$, $Y = Y'$ and $Z = Z'$.
 So then, $T_2$ is obtained by a left rotation centered on a vertex on the right arm of $T_1$.
-Therefore, $T_2$ covers $T_1$ in $\mathscr{C}_{n + 1}$, and hence we are done. \end{proof}
+Therefore, $T_2$ covers $T_1$ in $\mathscr{C}_{n + 1}$, completing the proof. \end{proof}

 To relate the intervals of $\mathscr{C}_{n+1}$ to those of $\mathscr{E}_n$ more deeply, a formal discussion of $\mathscr{E}_n$ is needed.
 In \cite{edelman}, Edelman defined the following order on the inversion set of a permutation $\sigma$.